 The mainland visitor center is temporarily closed, make sure to verify its status before taking the trip.

-Channel Islands National Park makes up 5 of the 8 islands resting on the distant western horizon of Los Angeles.
+Channel Islands National Park (official park website) makes up 5 of the 8 islands resting on the distant western horizon of Los Angeles.
 The islands and surrounding marine sanctuary are a haven for over 2,000 different species of plant and animal – 145 of which are exclusive to the Park.
 Snorkeling, hiking and swimming are popular activities.
 There are no services on the island, so bring whatever you’ll need for the day including food and drinks.

 The mainland visitor center is located in Ventura where you can learn about the island before departing on the 1-2 hour boat ride.
 The ferry fares range from $59 for round-trip adult tickets to $41 for children.
 Make sure to reserve your tickets in advance.
 There’s also a chance you’ll encounter whales or dolphins on the boat ride!